Do you or your partner snore loud enough to be heard through closed doors?

 Do you often feel tired, fatigued, or sleepy throughout the day?

 Has anyone ever observed you stop breathing while you sleep?

-There are many risk factors associated with Obstructive Sleep Apnea, and it’s symptoms take various forms, including:
+There are many risk factors associated with OSA, and its symptoms can take various forms, including:

-Since most of the symptoms of sleep apnea can only be identified during you sleep, the doctor may prescribe an at-home sleep test.
+Since most of the symptoms of sleep apnea can only be identified during your sleep, the doctor may prescribe an at-home sleep test.